Anthropology, Associate in Arts for Transfer

 ANTH M18 | Culture, Health, and Healing | 3 |

-CSU General Education-Breadth: 39 | ||
+CSU General Education Breadth | 39 | |

-IGETC Pattern: 37.
-NOTE: IGETC 1C is required for all CSU applicants.
-Students applying to a UC or Private school may earn this ADT without IGETC 1C but will be ineligible to apply to a CSU. | ||
+NOTE: IGETC Area 1C is required for all CSU applicants.
+Students applying to a UC or private school may earn this ADT without IGETC Area 1C but will be ineligible to apply to a CSU. | ||

-Total Units Required for AA-T Degree: 60 |
+Total Units Required for the AA-T Degree | 60 |

 Upon successful completion of this program, students will be able to: